ARCAT receives over 100 visitors and 1,300 research requests annually!

 We encourage researchers to visit the archives and examine primary documents on-site.

-Photocopying is done by ARCAT staff at a cost of $0.15 per page.
+Photocopying is done by ARCAT staff for a fee.

 We do not permit bulk photocopying of archival material for researchers to take with them.
 Repeated photocopying of fragile documents causes degradation.